iPad and iPhone Switch Interface

 - Host powered – No Batteries to Charge or Replace

-- Reliable Direct Connection – No Bluetooth Pairing Issues, Drop-outs, or Sluggish Connections
+- Reliable Direct Connection – No Bluetooth Pairing Issues, No Drop-outs, and No Sluggish Connections

 - Android Tablets and Smartphones